xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Please specify tolerance of error for dispersion term (tol_err_D):
 ```

-And same for error of P and H:
+Specify error of P and H:

 ```
 Please specify tolerance of error for dispersion term (tol_err_D): 0.5